 Secondly, you can work on a colour mixing grid.
 You can lay this out in any way that you like.
 The idea is that you want to try mixing all your colours with every other colour in your palette.

 My colour mixing chart

 OK, so how did I get the grid on to my watercolour paper?
-Well I first of all designed it on some scrap paper and then simply transferred it using graphite paper.
+Well I first designed it on some scrap paper and then simply transferred it using graphite paper.
 This avoids mistakes within the finished piece.
 It also avoids all those unsightly blemishes you can get from incorrect pencil lines leaving marks behind.
 I deliberately included gaps between my sections so that there was no bleed between them.
-This will allow you to work in a systematic way across and down the piece.
-First of all wet an individual grid square and work in the colour in one half of the section.
-Secondly wash your brush and then apply the second colour to the other half.
+This will allow you to work systematically across and down the piece.
+First wet an individual grid square and work in the colour in one half of the section.
+Secondly, wash your brush and then apply the second colour to the other half.
 Allow the colours to naturally mix.
-And whilst everything is still wet you can use your brush to gently blend the colours together in the centre.
+And whilst everything is still wet, you can use your brush to gently blend the colours together in the centre.

 Work with a single colour

 A much simpler way of working with your colour mixes would be to focus on a single colour in your palette.
 So for example, here are a few of the combinations that can be made with alizarin crimson.

 Hopefully this has given you a bit of an insight into understanding the way colours mix and blend.
 Should you want to learn more about mixing watercolour paint, I have a few videos available on my YouTube channel.
 Have a go with your own paints and see if it helps.
 Or simply have some test pieces of watercolour paper to hand whenever you are working on a project.
 Try out your colour combinations on the scraps instead as you go along.
 Whatever you decide to do, the most important thing is to ‘keep those brushes wet’!
 Paul